Black-Stories-Matter/black_stories_matter_api/CONTRIBUTING.md

 - Fill out the pull request template for the maintainers to review.
 - Leave the box checked that says "allow edits from maintainers" and click Create Pull Request to finish making the PR.

-### Once your work is approved, it will be merged in and you will be added as a contributor to the README.
+### Once your work is approved, it will be merged in and you will be added as a contributor.
 Thank you!